walchko/rpi-server/readme.md

     to pull the nuts through
 - M3-0.5 x 6 screws for the hard drive
 - raspberry pi, hard drive, USB-to-SATA adaptor
+    - I use a Startech cable I got from Amazon
 - [PiOLED 128x32 display](https://www.adafruit.com/product/3527)
     - This is not necessary, but it is nice to display server name/address/performance
     - `sudo i2cdetect -y 1` should show the display at `0x3C`